-We recommend that readers consider the following assessments when reporting extrusion printed 3D constructs: bioink quality (for fabrication), which may include filament and layering assessments, 51,53,71-73 and assessment of rheological measures of viscosity, loss tangent, yield stress, and shear-thinning, 61-64
+We recommend that readers consider the following assessments when reporting extrusion printed 3D constructs: bioink quality (for fabrication),) which may include filament and layering assessments,^{51, 53, 71-73} and assessment of rheological measures of viscosity,74 loss tangent,75 yield stress76 and shear-thinning.61-64

 Mechanically, the bioprinted scaffold must possess sufficient strength to withstand gravity and handling during maturation and implantation, yet needs to demonstrate suitable stiffness to facilitate effective tissue regeneration.
-By tuning hydrogels to increase stiffness, constructs can be endowed with enhanced durability; for example, enhanced proliferation and migration of C2C12 myoblast cells has been demonstrated with controlled stiffness.
-However, the degree of stiffness needs to be balanced with cell requirements, with many publications highlighting the relationship between material stiffness and cell behavior.7 81 Synthetic polymer bioinks are favorable for their high tunability, but lack binding motifs found in most naturally derived hydrogels.
+By tuning hydrogels to increase stiffness, constructs can be endowed with enhanced durability; for example, enhanced proliferation and migration of C2C12 myoblast cells has been demonstrated with controlled stiffness.77 However, the degree of stiffness needs to be balanced with cell requirements, with many publications highlighting the relationship between material stiffness and cell behavior.
+78-80 81 Synthetic polymer bioinks are favorable for their high tunability, but lack binding motifs found in most naturally derived hydrogels.
 Conversely, natural bioinks exhibit good cell binding and migration, but lower tunability.
 Typically, natural hydrogels such as collagen I and fibrin have been used as conductive microenvironments for growth and differentiation of skeletal myoblasts.
 The 3D environment of the hydrogels supports the spreading of muscle cells, and unidirectional alignment of cells through geometric constraints and macroscopic tissue contractions.
 Although hydrogel-based muscle tissues have been able to comprise aligned and striated myotubes, their contractile forces are limited.
-The limitation of their contractile forces is noted to insufficient myotube diameter, volume density, and/or level of functional differentiation.
-Future works in muscle tissue engineering should consider the interplay of tissue functionality and hydrogel mechanical properties.
-The effects of material mechanical properties on cellular behaviors are a compelling field, and we point the interested reader to this recent review.
+The limitation of their contractile forces is noted to insufficient myotube diameter, volume density, and/or level of functional differentiation.82 Future works in muscle tissue engineering should consider the interplay of tissue functionality and hydrogel mechanical properties.
+The effects of material mechanical properties on cellular behaviors is a compelling field, and we point the interested reader to this recent review.75

-Although mechanical strength is an invaluable property, it must be balanced against hydrogel porosity and density to optimize viability and cell growth.
-An alternate means to improve strength is via photopolymerization, enzymatic, or chemical cross-linking, lending additional strength to constructs during or after printing.
-Additionally, this strategy allows for multistage control of physical properties, by inclusion of gels that respond to different cross-linking reagents, thus minimizing viscosity during extrusion (as high viscosities are linked to lower cell viability) but maximizing strength post-print.
-Zhu et al. demonstrated this technique by cross-linking alginate with CaCl2 during printing to act as a scaffold and then cross-linking GelMA; the alginate could then be dissociated to leave the more biocompatible, and now mechanically stable, GelMA for seeding.
+Though mechanical strength is an invaluable property, it must be balanced against hydrogel porosity and density to optimize viability and cell growth.
+An alternate means to improve strength is via photopolymerization, enzymatic or chemical crosslinking, lending additional strength to constructs during or after printing.
+Additionally, this strategy allows for multi-stage control of physical properties, by inclusion of gels that respond to different crosslinking reagents, thus minimizing viscosity during extrusion (as high viscosities are linked to lower cell viability)83 but maximizing strength post-print.
+Zhu et al. demonstrated this technique by crosslinking alginate with CaCl2 during printing to act as a scaffold, and then crosslinking GelMA; the alginate could then be dissociated to leave the more biocompatible, and now mechanically stable, GelMA for seeding.22

 A successful bioink will function like the native ECM to orchestrate cell adhesion, migration, proliferation, and differentiation into a cohesive and functional tissue construct.
-Non-immunogenicity, nontoxicity, a similar degradation rate to native tissue, and nontoxic degradation products are all invaluable considerations when designing a bioink to maximize cytocompatibility and construct viability in vivo.
+Non-immunogenicity, non-toxicity, a similar degradation rate to native tissue, and non-toxic degradation products are all invaluable considerations when designing a bioink to maximize cytocompatibility and construct viability in vivo.